Frequently Asked Questions

 What time should I arrive?
 If you are new, please arrive at 9:30pm.
 If you are a returning volunteer, please arrive at 9:45pm.
 Clinic starts at 10am sharp.

 Who can volunteer?
 As we are a fast –paced environment, most of our volunteers work within the veterinary field.
 However, please contact us for further information.
+We suggest that all volunteers are 18-years of age or older - contact us if you are younger and would like to get involved.

 Do you accept pre-veterinary students as volunteers?
 YES!